 Forget about penalties – you’ll save on all kinds of fines

+Do you ask for other ways of how will self driving cars help to save money?
 A self-driving vehicle won’t be tempted to violate traffic rules in order to move faster or park closer to the shopping mall despite the wheelchair symbol.

 For many police departments, 42 percent of police contacts are initiated during a traffic stop – with driving under the influence of alcohol being the second-highest cause.
 Self-driving cars would render DUIs virtually obsolete.